-Everyone experiences a different degree of swelling, so be prepared for everything, from minor swelling, to your lips doubling in size.
+Everyone experiences a different degree of swelling, so be prepared for anything from minor swelling, to your lips doubling in size.

 Don’t panic – this is normal and it will subside.

-They’ll also keep oozing lymph in the first few hours – kind of icky, but normal.
+They’ll also keep oozing lymph in the first few hours – icky, but normal.
 Blot it off as instructed.